-A student who loses his or her campus card should com-

-plete an application, obtainable from the University Library, for a new card, and pay the replacement charge of \$10 to the Cashier.
+A student who loses his or her campus card should complete an application, obtainable from the University Library or the Student Enquiry Service, for a new card, and pay the replacement charge of \$10 to the Cashier.

 Students should note that the number on the card is their University number which should be quoted on all correspondence with the University.